kerinin/libring/README.md

 when nodes enter or leave the cluster.
 Cluster topology changes are exposed as a channel of acquire/release events.

+THIS HAS NOT BEEN TESTED AT SCALE!
+Serf is a mature and well-tested system, however none of the rest of this codebase has been used in large-scale production systems.
+Caveat emptor.

 ## Design